In Japan, an onsen, or hot spring, is considered part of normal life.

 - Place your small towel on your head or on the edge of the bath.
 Do not bring it into the bath.
 Some people rest it on their heads.

-- If bathing with friends or colleagues, you can chat among yourself, making sure to keep your voice down to not bother other guests.
+- If you are bathing with friends or colleagues, you can chat among yourselves, keeping your voice down to not bother other guests.

 - You can take a quick, cold rinse to maximize the benefits of the minerals.

 - If they have one, try the sauna.
-But shower afterward if you plan to get back in the hot water.
+But shower afterwards if you plan to get back in hot water.

 - After getting out of the onsen, wipe yourself dry before entering the changing room.